 of the draft Cross-border Cooperation Programme 2021-2027, co-financed under the Instrument for Pre-Accession Assistance, between the Republic of Bulgaria and the Republic of North Macedonia and the draft Territorial Strategy for Integrated Measures

 (according to art.
 19a of the Regulation on the conditions and arrangements for environmental assessment of plans and programs and art.
-86, para 3 of the Environmental Protection Act )
+86, para 3 of the Environmental Protection Act from Republic of Bulgaria and art.65 and 67 of the Environmental Low from Republic of North Macedonia)

 Assignor: Ministry of Regional Development and Public Works